Stationary entrance Markov chains, inducing, and level-crossings of random walks: Introduction

+Based on our experience, the use of inducing in probability theory is mostly reverse, being related to Kac-type formulas for stationary processes and even more specifically, for Markov chains but only under the omnipresent assumption of recurrence.
+We stress that our main results Theorems~\ref{thm: duality},~\ref{thm: inducing MC} and Proposition~\ref{prop: Kac MC} also apply to {\it transient} Markov chains.

-We are not aware of any applications of inducing in problems related to random walks.
+We are not aware of any applications of (direct) inducing in problems specifically related to random walks.
 In the context of level-crossings by one-dimensional random walks, the classical and universal tool is the Wiener--Hopf factorization.
-Among the literature vast on the topic, the works of Baxter~\cite{Baxter}, Borovkov~\cite{Borovkov}, and Kemperman~\cite{Kemperman} are the most relevant to the questions considered here.
-These papers rely fully on the Wiener--Hopf factorization (which does not yield much for our problem), in contrast to our entirely different approach.
+Among the vast literature on the topic, the works of Baxter~\cite{Baxter}, Borovkov~\cite{Borovkov}, and Kemperman~\cite{Kemperman} are the most relevant to the questions considered here.
+These papers rely on the Wiener--Hopf factorization (which does not yield much for our problem!), in contrast to our entirely different approach.
 As far as we know, fluctuation theory for random walks in $\R^d$ is limited to a single paper by Greenwood and Shaked~\cite{GreenwoodShaked}, and our formulas for invariant measures such as \eqref{eq: inv quadrant} are the only explicit high-dimensional results available.
-To the best of our knowledge, there are neither works dedicated specifically to random walks based on the idea of considering them as ``stationary'' processes starting from the Haar measure nor other works explicitly concerning entrance and exit Markov chains of any type.
+The idea to study properties of random walks regarding them as ``stationary'' processes starting from the Haar measure is novel to us, and we have never seen it in the vast literature on random walks.

+We are not aware of any works concerning entrance and exit Markov chains of any type.

 We conclude the paper with a number of one-dimensional results on level-crossings of random walks presented in Section~\ref{Sec: L_n}.
-The mains result there is the limit theorem for the number of level-crossings motivated below in Section~\ref{Sec: motivation}.
+The main result there is the limit theorem for the number of level-crossings motivated below in Section~\ref{Sec: motivation}.
 Crucially, this theorem requires no assumption other than that the increments are zero-mean and have finite variance.
 We also present several formulas for expected occupation times between level-crossings.